ayush7788/upm/README.md

 5. look (search for a package in repo)

 # Supported Package Managers
-At this time only two distros are supported!
+At this time only three package managers are supported!
 1. pacman
 2. apt
 3. dnf